Cap Anson: Career hits total

-There has been some controversy as to whether Anson should be considered the first player ever to reach the 3,000 hit milestone.
+There has been some controversy as to whether Anson should be considered the first player to reach the 3,000 hit milestone.
 For many years, official statistics credited him with achieving that goal.
-When the first edition of Macmillan's Baseball Encyclopedia was published in 1969, it disregarded a rule in place only for the 1887 season which counted base-on-balls (walks) as hits and at-bats instead of zeroes in both categories as they were before and have been since.
-Anson's 60 walks were removed from his 1887 hit total, resulting in a career mark of 2,995, though later editions of the encyclopedia still added five more hits to exactly 3,000.
+When the first edition of Macmillan's Baseball Encyclopedia was published in 1969, it disregarded a rule which was in place only for the 1887 season that counted walks as hits.
+Anson's 60 walks in 1887 were removed from his hit total, lowering his career mark to 2,995 hits.
+Later editions of the encyclopedia added five more hits to bring his total to 3,000.

 The other controversy over Anson's total hits had to do with his five years in the National Association.
-Neither the Macmillan Encyclopedia editions nor MLB itself at that time recognized the National Association as being a major league.
+Neither the Macmillan Encyclopedia editions nor a 1969 special baseball rules committee recognized the National Association as being a major league.
 MLB.com does not count Anson's time in the National Association in his statistics, but tallies his National League total as 3,011 hits.
-This places Anson 25th on the all-time list.
+This places Anson 30th on MLB.com's all-time list.

 Other sources credit Anson with a different number of hits, largely because scoring and record keeping was haphazard in baseball until well into the 20th century.

 Beginning with the publication of the Baseball Encyclopedia, statisticians have continually found errors and have adjusted career totals accordingly.
 According to the Sporting News baseball record book, which does not take National Association statistics into account, Anson had 3,012 hits over his career.
 Baseball Reference also credits Anson with 3,012 hits during his National League career; including his time in the NA, Anson is credited with 3,435 hits.
 The National Baseball Hall of Fame, which uses statistics verified by the Elias Sports Bureau, credits Anson with 3,081 hits.
 This figure disregards games played in the NA, but includes the walks earned during 1887 as hits.